Delhi govt's campaign to curb pollution to start Oct 18 | Science-Environment

 Delhi govt's campaign to curb pollution to start Oct 18

-Delhi Environment Minister Gopal Rai on Thursday said 2,500 civil defence volunteers will be deployed under the city governments Red Light On, Vehicle Off campaign starting October 18 for effective implementation of the drive to curb vehicular pollution.
+Delhi Environment Minister Gopal Rai on Thursday said 2,500 civil defence volunteers will be deployed under the city governments Red Light On, Gadi Off campaign starting October 18 for curbing vehicular pollution.

 - Country: